 [Update January 25th 2016: This is now an Abandoned theory as explained at the end of this post.
-March 8th Update: and now elaborated on here.]
+March 8th Update: and now elaborated on here.

 Both popular favorites for the Crucifixion site today are within the city limits of modern Jerusalem but were outside New Testament era Jerusalem.
-The accounts all agree he was taken outside the City.
+The accounts all agree He was taken outside the City.

 But given how much emphasis is placed on travel time in the accounts of his Burial and the women later coming to anoint him afterwards.
 I can't help but wonder if it was further then we think.

 First I want to say that as far as Revelation 11 calling where the Two Witnesses bodies will lay the place where Jesus was Crucified.
-That city being where his execution was ordered still fits spiritually, as it is spiritually called Sodom and Egypt.
-But, at the same time this location being called where Jesus was crucified is my main argument against Jack Kelly saying the Revelation 11 Temple will be at the same place as Ezekiel's Temple (he believes that is Shiloh, I believe it's Bethel) so perhaps this is significant.
+That city being where His execution was ordered still fits spiritually, as it is spiritually called Sodom and Egypt.
+But, at the same time this location being called where Jesus was crucified was my main argument against Jack Kelly saying the Revelation 11 Temple will be at the same place as Ezekiel's Temple (he believes that is Shiloh, I believe it's Bethel) so perhaps this is significant.

 John 19:20 says he was Crucified "nigh to the city".
 But looking at other uses of the Greek word for Nigh, it's usually an idiom of time not distance.
 And in Luke 19:11 Jesus is refereed to as nigh to Jerusalem when he was at Jericho.
 And in John 11:18 Bethany is called "Nigh to Jerusalem".
 In some contexts it seems like it could mean "facing" or "on the way to".
 On the 14th of Nisan some people might have still been on the way to Jerusalem since the Pilgrimage command only required them to be there on the 15th.
-And that point of this detail of John is to explain why word of what was written on Jesus Cross spread quickly in Jerusalem.
+And the point of that detail of John is to explain why word of what was written on Jesus Cross spread quickly in Jerusalem.